 First, check and see what type of hold it is.
-If it is an financial hold, you need to make a payment to clear your outstanding balance on your student account.
+If it is a financial hold, you need to make a payment to clear your outstanding balance on your student account.
 You can view your balance by selecting Calculate Amount to Pay on Carleton Central.
 For our accepted payment methods, please see: www.carleton.ca/fees/payment.
 Holds require 48 hours to clear once a payment has been posted to your account.

-The most efficient way for an international student or their family to pay their student account is through CIBC International Student Pay or Convera’s platform (formerly Western Union’s GlobalPay for Students.
+The most efficient way for an international student or their family to pay their student account is through CIBC International Student Pay or Convera’s platform (formerly Western Union’s GlobalPay for Students).
 This option allows you to pay your student account billed in Canadian dollars in the currency of your choice.
 International students can choose to make a payment to Carleton University by selecting the International Currency Payment option under Registration/Student Accounts from the main menu in Carleton Central.
 Refunds for payments made by international transfer must be returned to the original sender’s account by international transfer.

 No – while many students and parents prefer to pay the entire academic year up-front, you do have an option to pay by term, provided your payments are received by the associated deadlines.
 Make sure you are aware of the late and interest charge penalties for late payment, as well as our financial hold policy.